|

 Thus, in 1191, John declared himself ruler.

-actions.
-Also, powerful and clever mother Eleanor
+presumptuous actions.
+In addition, clever and powerful mother Eleanor

 wished to see her son Richard on the